ArtemOganesyan/ask-apr22/README.md

-# Initial project for assessment control selenium tests
+# Shared project for assessment control selenium tests

-Assessment control selenium tests
+To create feature file use the following pattern:
+[name]-[testset].feature